-- Make an appointment to meet with your school counselor. - Continue research on colleges. - Create family calendar to keep track of all college relevant dates and activities. - Request applications and financial aid information. - Do an internet scholarship search. - Registration deadline for October 5 SAT is 9/06 - Registration deadline for October 26 ACT is 9/20 - Schedule college visits if you have some priority schools selected.
+- Make an appointment to meet with your school counselor. - Continue research on colleges. - Create family calendar to keep track of all college relevant dates and activities. - Request applications and financial aid information. - Do an internet scholarship search. - Schedule college visits if you have some priority schools selected. - Check out the Google Senior Calendar for virtual college visit information.